Joseph Parker vs. Andy Ruiz Jr.: Belt

 The winner of the fight received the world championship belt by the WBO.
 The belt, valued at around $5000, is red with gold-plated motifs and encrusted crystals.
 It features the names of the two fighters and the bout details.
-After the belt arrived in New Zealand, it toured Hamilton, Tauranga, Rotorua, Hastings, Palmerston North, Wellington, Nelson, Christchurch, Invercargill, Dunedin, New Plymouth and Whangarei.
+After the belt arrived in New Zealand, it toured Hamilton, Tauranga, Rotorua, Hastings, Palmerston North, Wellington, Nelson, Christchurch, Invercargill, Dunedin, New Plymouth and Whangārei.
 It was displayed at the premises of fight sponsors Burger King in those cities.

 Ruiz handled the belt during a promotion event, saying feeling the prize gave him motivation for the fight.
 Parker did not touch the belt during the same event.

 Recap

 Aftermath

 After the fight, Ruiz Jr. showed interest in a possible rematch.
 With many criticism over who was the winner, he had a valid case in regards to believing he dominated large periods of the contest.
 Although no rematch clause was included in the contract.
 Parker's camp showed very minimal interest in giving Ruiz another shot when a path towards bigger fights in England could be possible.
 Ruiz Jr.’s trainer, Abel Sanchez, supported his boxer's call for a rematch.

 A lot of criticism surfaced, believing Parker had lost the fight.
 Parker's promoters were disappointed on what they heard, saying some of the most vocal critics have been bitter towards Parker's success from early in his career.
 Duco's David Higgins said the criticism was "crap", and that the public deserved to be told the full story.
 Some, most notably New Zealand Professional Boxing Association president Lance Revill, described the majority decision by the WBO-appointed independent judges as "bullshit", with Revill adding he was embarrassed to be a New Zealander after watching the fight.
 Rather than score the fight close, Revill had it 118–111 to Ruiz.
 Most experts ruled it a close Parker win or draw.
 After his comments, Revill resigned as president of the NZPBA, stating that "I was getting criticised by members of my own association who were saying 'Lance is out of line' and saying I shouldn't be saying that as president.
 Well, if I can't say it as president, who can say it?
 I want to be able to say what I like and speak my mind because I don't like the way boxing has been run at the moment."